augustluhrs/ScrapYard/README.md

 - [X] add try/catch to all async functions
 - [ ] caption text?
 - [ ] get rid of blob from vid src
+- [ ] figure out how to get all posts after a certain date

 12/5 -- issue with run awaits not waiting and findElements not finding the thumbnail class -- need to investigate